• Sat. Mar 29th, 2025

 Plan a trip to Baptistery San-Giovanni

-Visiting Baptistery San-Giovanni is surely in the top list of things to do in Florence.
+Visiting Baptistery San-Giovanni is undoubtedly at the top of the list of things to do in Florence.

-Initially it was the location of the ancient Mars temple.
-In Vth century it was also a Christ Temple and in XI it turned into church baptized in the name of Joann the Baptizer.
+Initially, it was the location of the ancient Mars temple.
+In the V th century, it was also a Christ Temple, and in XI, it became a church baptized in the name of Joann the Baptizer.

-All the citizens of Florence were baptized here till XIX century, including Dante and Medici.
+All the citizens of Florence were baptized here till the XIX century, including Dante and Medici.

 Baptistery San-Giovanni Open hours: